UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Impact on Real Estate

-More tourists mean higher demand for short-term rentals, like apartments and villas offered through platforms like Airbnb.
-Additionally, the tourism growth requires the development of more hotelsresorts, and serviced apartments, creating investment opportunities in the hospitality property sector
+More tourists means more demand for short-term rentals, such as homes and villas available through sites like Airbnb.
+Furthermore, tourism expansion necessitates the construction of more hotels, resorts, and serviced apartments, thereby offering investment opportunities in the hospitality property sector.

 Major 2025 Events:

-• Abu Dhabi F1 Grand Prix & COP28 legacy projects.
+- The Abu Dhabi F1 Grand Prix and the COP28 Legacy Projects.

-These major events and initiatives planned for 2025, such as international conferences, festivals, and sporting events, are expected to further increase tourist numbers and, as a result, the demand for related properties.
+These major events and initiatives planned for 2025, such as international conferences, festivals, and sporting events, are expected to increase tourist numbers then as a result, the demand for related properties.

 Connected Infrastructure: Making Areas More Attractive